friendsofagape/mt2414docs/source/index.html.md

 # Keys
 The /v1/keys will permit a client application to interact with the system without having to call the /auth all the time.

+## Authorization
+There are 3 roles in AutographaMT.
+The top level role is `superadmin` whose role is assigned manually during the installation of the server.
+Every new user on the system is a `member`.
+A `superadmin` can optionally change the role of a user from `member` to `admin`.
 ### TODO

 # Create Source Text